Shivanshs10/SENG550_A2/README.md

 - */5 * * * * /usr/bin/python3 /path/to/etl.py

+### If order is inserted more than once

-### If an order is inserted more than once then you will get duplicated data and confusion in queries.
+If an order is inserted more than once then you will get duplicated data and confusion in queries.

 ### Incremental loading vs Fully reloading